Star Flats: Design

 Each three-storey block was constructed of reinforced concrete and consisted of 10 two-bedroom apartments and two one-bedroom apartments, each with its own laundry.
 Large sliding doors in the living area made it possible to open up the room so that it felt like a sunny balcony or outdoor space, with a balustrade protecting the occupants.
 The blocks were grouped together on often large sections with good sun and open space around them.
 This open space was intended to be a common area for the tenants.

-Legacy and Use Today
+Legacy and use today

-New Zealand Prime Minister Jacinda Ardern has stated that she likes the Star Flats in Freeman's Bay, Auckland: "I like the building aesthetically, but I also like what it represents.
+New Zealand Prime Minister Jacinda Ardern stated that she liked the Star Flats in Freeman's Bay, Auckland: "I like the building aesthetically, but I also like what it represents.
 These were built as social housing and for the first time we had apartments that were designed for whole families to live in".

 Some blocks of Star Flats have been refurbished, for example Kāinga Ora's blocks at Maitland Street in Dunedin.
 Three blocks at Talbot Park in Auckland were renovated by the Housing Corporation in 2007 as part of a larger project.
 Decks were added to these blocks and the ground floor lobbies were opened up.
 Other blocks have left the state housing portfolio and been sold to private owners, for instance at Freeman's Bay in Auckland.
+Some are being demolished due to their aging physical condition, concerns about earthquake resistance and antisocial behaviour by tenants.